 One year Master’s in Research

-The Business School Master’s in Research (MRes) is a one year programme, providing an introduction to theory and research methods in Finance, Economics and Management, providing you with a solid foundation for your doctoral studies.
+The Business School Master’s in Research (MRes), provides an introduction to theory and research methods in Finance, Economics and Management, providing you with a solid foundation for your doctoral studies.

 Core introductory modules, designed to provide a foundation in research tools: